apache/dolphinscheduler/README.md

 ## Contributing

 The community welcomes contributions from everyone.
 Please refer to this page to find out more details: [How to contribute](docs/docs/en/contribute/join/contribute.md).
-Check out good first issues in [here](https://github.com/apache/dolphinscheduler/contribute) if you are new to DolphinScheduler.
+Check out good first issue in [here](https://github.com/apache/dolphinscheduler/contribute) if you are new to DolphinScheduler.

 ## Community